Inflation. War. Pandemic.

 Rule of 40

-The Rule of 40 has an interesting backstory, when a private equity investor claimed he would only invest in companies with a combined revenue growth percentage + EBITDA margin percentage above 40%.
+The Rule of 40 has an interesting backstory.
+It originated with a private equity investor only investing in companies with a combined revenue growth percentage + EBITDA margin percentage above 40%.

 By measuring the Rule of 40, you learn three important things about the company: